Rules:

 Protests

-All protests (excluding disciplinary issues) must be emailed to the league Executives info@scwslca following a 24-hour “cooling off” period.
-No time limit applies (within the current season) for ineligible player protests.
-Upon review of the protest, Executives will prepare for a vote on the issue. .
+All protests and/or Code of Conduct complaints (excluding disciplinary issues) must be emailed to the league executives email info@scwslca, following a 24 hour “cooling off” period.
+Code of Conduct complaints must be made by the team executive.
+A 2 week time limit applies (within the current season) for eligible player protests.
+Upon review of the email, league executives will prepare for a vote on the issue.

 Game Cancellations